Blog //

 Written by Alex Martin

-Alex Martin serves as an Incident Response and Threat Hunting Analyst at norm.
-In this role, Alex plays a pivotal part within the incident response team, delivering prompt security incident responses to clients facing various security breaches, including those related to business email, network, or cloud compromises.
-Beyond reactive measures, Alex proactively scours norm.’s clients’ environments, leveraging cutting-edge threat intelligence to identify and mitigate sophisticated threat actor behaviors.
+Alex Martin serves as an Incident Response and Threat Hunting Analyst at NormCyber In this role, Alex plays a pivotal part within the incident response team, delivering prompt security incident responses to clients facing various security breaches, including those related to business email, network, or cloud compromises.
+Beyond reactive measures, Alex proactively scours NormCyber’s clients’ environments, leveraging cutting-edge threat intelligence to identify and mitigate sophisticated threat actor behaviors.